tanvikreddy123/clinicflow/README.md

 ---

 ### License & Usage Notice
+This project is licensed under a **Proprietary License**.

-This repository is provided for **portfolio and demonstration purposes only**.
+It is provided for portfolio and demonstration purposes only.
-All code is copyrighted © 2025 Tanvik Reddy Kotha.
-Use, copying, or redistribution of this project (in full or in part) for commercial purposes is **not permitted without explicit permission**.

 [See full LICENSE](./LICENSE)

+---

 ### Notes